25 Great Mobile Apps for ADHD Minds

 There aren’t many apps that can change the quality of your life, but this one can.
 Sleep Cycle uses your phone’s motion sensors to pick up on movement while you’re asleep.
 The intelligent alarm feature will wake you as early as 30 minutes before your alarm, based on your lightest phase of sleep.
 The app also allows you to see how daily activities affect your sleep quality.

-If you’ve never listened to a podcast, or you are not sure what a podcast is, it’s somewhere between an audio blog and a downloadable, ondemand independent radio.
-What do podcasts have to do with productivity and ADHD?
-Go to iTunes and search for podcasts using the keywords “ADHD,” “LD,” “self-help,” “productivity,” “parenting,” or whatever your interest is.
+If you’ve never listened to a podcast, or you are not sure what a podcast is, it’s somewhere between an audio blog and a downloadable, on demand independent radio.
+What do podcasts have to do with productivity and ADD?
+Go to your selected Podcast app, like Spotify, Pandora, or Apple Podcasts, and search for podcasts using the keywords “ADHD,” “LD,” “self-help,” “productivity,” “parenting,” or whatever your interest is.
 You will be amazed at how much free and valuable content is out there.

 There are also many podcasts that are entertaining.
 I use and recommend podcasts to help me fall asleep.
 My brain’s internal chatter quiets down only when I can listen to someone talk.
 Not all podcasts are good to fall asleep to.
 You will have to experiment to see what works for you.
 Make sure to set a sleep alarm, so it doesn’t wake you later in the night.